gltdevlop/InstagramNoteIntegration/README.md

 **Some antiviruses like windows defender can consider this as a false positive.
 You can check the code if you don't trust, but it's not a virus.
-Authorize the folder you'll put your app in (because when it updates it re-downloads the exe) in your antivirus exclusion or disable it in order to work if detected as false positive.**
+Authorize the folder you'll put your app in (because when it updates it re-downloads the exe) in your antivirus exclusion or disable your antivirus (not recommanded) in order to work if detected as false positive.**

 Download the latest release .zip and extract it
 Start the IGNoteIntegration.exe